Derkades/WebApp/README.md

 - Statistics!
     - Last.fm scrobbling (each user can connect their own last.fm account)
 - Fair!
     - Audio is RMS-normalized.
-Loudly mastered EDM will be just as loud as quiet 80s tracks.
+Loudly mastered EDM will be just as loud as 80s tracks.
 - Fun!
     - Enable 'Album cover meme mode' to replace album covers by (sometimes) funny memes related to the song title.